Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Preliminaries

 and $\dot c$ has the form

 with

 Observe that there is a symmetry in the coefficients $Q_{jk}=Q_{kj}$, because of the symmetry of~$B$.
-Like the Galerkin method discussed in Section~\ref{sec:galerkin}, this method is intrusive, as one needs access to $d$, $A$, and $B$ from the full dynamics~\eqref{eq:75} in order to compute the coefficients.
+Like the Galerkin method discussed in Section~\ref{sec:galerkin}, this method is intrusive.
 Our objective in the next section is to obtain a non-intrusive method.